Contamination Bias in Linear Regressions: Solutions

-A researcher interested in estimating the effects of multiple dependent treatments with regression can use \Cref{theorem:main-result} to measure the extent of contamination bias in her estimates.
-When the treatment assignment is conditionally ignorable, she can further compute one of the three alternative estimators discussed in \Cref{sec:solutions}.\footnote{We again refer readers to \textcite{de2020two,sun2021estimating,callaway2021difference,borusyak2021revisiting,wooldridge2021mundlak} for solutions under a parallel trends assumption.} Here we provide practical guidance on both procedures, which we illustrate in an application in the next subsection.
+A researcher interested in estimating the effects of multiple mutually exclusive treatments with regression can use \Cref{theorem:main-result} to measure the extent of contamination bias in their estimates.
+When the propensity score is not fully degenerate, they can further estimate one of the alternative estimation targets discussed in the previous subsections.
+Here we provide practical guidance on both procedures, which we illustrate empirically in the next section.

 For simplicity, we focus on the case where $g$ is linear and \cref{eq:partially_linear} is estimated by \ac{OLS}.
-We assume \Cref{ass:mean_indep} and both conditions in \Cref{ass:model_or_design} hold, such that all propensity scores $p_k$ and potential outcome conditional expectation functions $\mu_k$ are linearly spanned by the controls $W_i$.
+We suppose \Cref{ass:mean_indep} and both conditions in \Cref{ass:model_or_design} hold, such that all propensity scores $p_k$ and potential outcome conditional expectation functions $\mu_k$ are linearly spanned by the controls $W_i$.
 These conditions hold, for example, when $W_i$ contains a set of mutually exclusive group indicators.
+When $\mathcal{G}$ is unrestricted, the recommendations in this section would require non-parametric approximations for $g$ analogous to those discussed in \Cref{sec:estim-aver-treatm}.

 Under this setup, we can decompose the \ac{OLS} estimator $\hat{\beta}$ from the uninteracted regression